niloysh/open5gs-k8s/README.md

 ### Check MongoDB Pod Status

-Once you’ve deployed MongoDB, check the status of the MongoDB pod to ensure it’s up and running.
+Once you have deployed MongoDB, check the status of the MongoDB pod to ensure it is up and running.
 It may take a few moments for the pod to initialize, create the necessary volumes, and enter the READY state.
 ```bash
 kubectl get pods -n open5gs